 Despite the appeal of buying discounted Christmas presents, we are all too familiar with chaotic images from department stores and stories of people getting physically injured in an attempt to seize the most discounted gadget.

 So while you might feel like you have snagged a deal, guess who pays the real price?

-Black Friday also puts a strain on retail workers who are not able to stay at home and enjoy Thanksgiving holiday, a US tradition as well, with their families.
-Factory workers, working behind the scenes, are already majorly underpaid below the minimum wage by most fast fashion brands.
-And now they have to work longer hours to meet unrealistic stock demands.
-So if your t-shirt costs you £2, consider what the factory worker gets paid for their labour.
+Black Friday also puts a strain on retail workers who are not able to stay at home and enjoy the Thanksgiving holiday, a US tradition as well, with their families.
+Factory workers, working behind the scenes, are already majorly underpaid below the minimum wage by most fast fashion brands and fast homeware brands.
+What is fast homeware you ask?
+The term was first coined by Refinery29 and, refers to furniture and accessories that are cheaply made and are driven by trends and high turnover rates.
+Dejavu much.
+Similar to fast fashion, the rise in home remodelling is driving the homeware industry to create high turnover lines that are not made to last.
+And now factory workers have to work longer hours to meet unrealistic homeware and fashion stock demands.
+So if your trendy new coffee table costs you £20, consider what the factory worker gets paid for their labour.

 Black Friday vs. Small Businesses